scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 > The confusion stems—at least partly—from the fact that Scrum is a simple framework focused on helping teams develop software.
 It does not cover common product management practices, such as, product strategy development, product roadmapping, and financial forecasting; and the only product management tool it offers is the product backlog.

-Government product management (my bit of the product world) has been exploring this too, with [Ross Ferguson](https://medium.com/@rossferg/product-manager-or-product-owner-7b0033b693c1) saying that government needs the skills of product managers rather than product owners, and [Zoe Gould](https://medium.com/@Zoe_On_The_Go/and-that-is-what-a-product-owner-owns-c60f62df713e) essentially agreeing but saying that we shouldn't get too hung-up on labels.
+Government product management (my current bit of the product world) has been exploring this too, with [Ross Ferguson](https://medium.com/@rossferg/product-manager-or-product-owner-7b0033b693c1) saying that government needs the skills of product managers rather than product owners, and [Zoe Gould](https://medium.com/@Zoe_On_The_Go/and-that-is-what-a-product-owner-owns-c60f62df713e) essentially agreeing but saying that we shouldn't get too hung-up on labels.
+Ross and Zoe get on well and are making the same point: that, whatever we're called, the important thing is to be clear what makes us valuable in a team.

-The main theme I took from this year's Mind the Product conference was lots of people sharing my experience that I hadn't chosen features for products in years, and that the role of the product manager has become one of strategy and value, helping teams to set goals that describe and increase in value then getting out of the way and empowering the team to figure out how to do that.
-Martin Eriksson's post frmo earlier in the year acts as a summary of the message we heard time and again throughout the conference: [we are not the CEO's of our products](https://medium.com/@bfgmartin/product-managers-you-are-not-the-ceo-3441cb3914e4), our role is to lead by setting clear goals that hold teams accountable but also empower them to own the solutions.
+The main theme I took from this year's [Mind the Product conference](http://mtpcon.com/london/) was product managers (myself included) admitting that we hadn't chosen product features in years.
+The role of the product manager has become one of strategy and value, helping teams to set goals that describe and increase in value then getting out of the way and empowering the team to figure out how to do that.
+Martin Eriksson's post from earlier in the year acts as a summary of the message we heard time and again throughout the conference: [we are not the CEO's of our products](https://medium.com/@bfgmartin/product-managers-you-are-not-the-ceo-3441cb3914e4), our role is to lead by setting clear goals that hold teams accountable but also empower them to own the solutions.
 Martin's closing remarks for this year's conference were that the label of 'product manager' hasn't really fit the role we do for a while now.
 I've been thinking the same for a while too.

-How did we get here?
-And is there a better way of describing what we do?
+Can we learn anything useful from the origins of the product management profession?

 ## It started with soap

 A product is something that you buy and own, like soap.
 I have never managed a 'product', despite having been a product manager for over a decade.
 A service is [something you use but do not own](http://www.designcouncil.org.uk/news-opinion/video-what-service-design), like Netflix.
 This better describes the things I've worked on.
-So why are we product managers, not service managers?
+So why are we product managers?

 ### ‘You’ll be a little lovelier each day with fabulous pink Camay’